-AirWave automates provisioning of several models of HPE OfficeConnect access points, which are mainly used for Comware switches.
+AirWave automates provisioning of several models of Aruba/HPE switches.
 Provisioning uses template-based configuration, zero-touch provisioning (ZTP), and configuration snippets.

 There are two methods of switch configuration:

 - Full configuration.
 AirWave pushes a complete set of changes using a template to the group of devices.
 By default, the full configuration mode is enabled whenever you create a device group. - Config job.
 AirWave pushes a golden configuration to a group that contains factory-default ZTP devices.